 - 1 teaspoon dried basil

-- ¼ cup chopped fresh parsley, garnish optional
+- ¼ cup chopped fresh basil optional garnish

 Instructions

-- Season country pork ribs with garlic powder, onion powder, and black pepper.
+- Season 2 ½ pounds boneless country ribs, cut into 2-3 inch chunks with ½ teaspoon garlic powder , ½ teaspoon onion powder, ½ teaspoon salt, and ½ teaspoon black pepper.
 Set aside.

 - Turn the Instant Pot to Saute, 15 minutes.
-Add 1 Tablespoon olive oil.
+Add 2 Tablespoons olive oil, let the oil heat up.
 Add in the seasoned pork and sear until brown on all sides.
 Set aside pork.

-- Add in the red wine, use a wooden spoon to bring up any brown bits at the bottom of the pot.
+- To the pot, add 1 cup red wine, and use a wooden spoon to bring up any browned bits at the bottom of the pot.
 (Note 2).
-Let saute about 3 minutes.
+Let simmer 3 minutes, the red wine will begin to reduce.

-- Place lid on Instant Pot, lock it and close the vent.
-Press "Pressure Cook" high pressure and put the time to 40 minutes.
-Once cooking complete, naturally release the pressure for about 5 minutes.
-Then turn valve to auto release remaining steam.
+- Place the lid on the Instant Pot, lock it, and close the vent.
+Press "Pressure Cook" high pressure, set the time to 40 minutes.
+Once cooking is complete, naturally release the pressure for 10 minutes.
+Then turn the valve to auto-release remaining steam.
+The internal temperature of the pork should be 165°C.

 - Once complete, remove the lid, discard the bay leaf.
 Shred the pork, check seasoning, reseason if needed.